antriv/NOAA_Fish_Detection/README.md

    --pathIMG <dir_path>/Project_NOAA_imerit/outimg/

 4. This will produce one csv file.
 The last column of the csv file will be set to "moving" for all rows as a default.
-However the headers of the other columns

-   each row's details.

 # Fish Detection for Multiple Video(terminal):